apache/trafficcontrol/docs/source/api/to_extensions.rst

 	1
 		enabled

+	.. versionchanged:: 1.5
+		Prior to version 1.5, ``isactive`` could be given as a string or an integer.
+Now it can only be given as an integer.

 :name:        The name of the extension
 :script_file: The base filename of the script that runs for the extension